graves/awful_aj/README.md

 ---

 ## 🧠 How it Works
-- Brain: Keeps memories in a deque, trims when it gets too wordy.
+- **Brain**: Keeps memories in a deque, trims when it gets too wordy.
-- VectorStore: Embeds your inputs using all-mini-lm-l12-v2, saves to HNSW index.
+- **VectorStore**: Embeds your inputs using all-mini-lm-l12-v2, saves to HNSW index.
-- Config: YAML-based, sane defaults, easy to tweak.
+- **Config**: YAML-based, sane defaults, easy to tweak.
-- Templates: Prompt engineering without copy-pasting into your terminal like a caveman.
+- **Templates**: Prompt engineering without copy-pasting into your terminal like a caveman.
-- Ensure All Mini: If the BERT model’s not there, AJ fetches it automagically.
+- **Ensure All Mini**: If the BERT model’s not there, AJ fetches it automagically.

 ---